 If you have a roomful of eager 7th or 8th graders-just waiting to hear a buffalo story– great!

-And if you don’t–well tell this one to your Dad or Mom–or someone at work or the Senior Center who has a soft spot in their heart for buffalo.
+And if you don’t–well tell one of these to your Dad or Mom–or someone at work or the Senior Center who has a soft spot in their heart for buffalo.

-Please share your favorite (true) buffalo story with us.
+Please share your favorite buffalo story with us.
 We’d love to hear it.

 Write it here and email to email@example.com.